 Located in the Woodlawn community, Huckleberry Park is an idyllic location for families to spend a portion of their day relaxing, enjoying nature and the outdoors.
-This park contains a soft- service playground with swings, slides, and climbing elements.
+This park is 0.31 acres and it contains a soft- service playground with swings, slides, and climbing elements.

 The Chicago Park District acquired this park site in 1969, officially naming it Huckleberry Park in 1974.
 The park was one of a number of properties named for trees and plants at this time.
 The huckleberry, or gaylussacia, is a small evergreen shrub.
 Some varieties of huckleberry are grown for their attractive flowers, others for their edible fruits.
 The plant's Latin name honors noted French chemist Joseph Louis Gay-Lussac (1778-1850).
 Gay-Lussac's law concerning the volume of gases permitted the development of the food-canning industry.
 In his time, Gay-Lussac was also known for his hot air balloon experiments.
 In 1804, he ascended to 22,000 feet.